jgkramer/jgkramer.github.io/notes.md

 #### Daily Cycle of Natural Gas

 In Nevada, where there is no nuclear baseload and a lot of solar, gas is INVERSE to solar generation to fill gaps.
+--> can use nuclear to swap out the minimum gas usage.  if you add solar,

 In North Carolina (Duke East), where there is a big nuclear baseload, and solar is a smaller fraction, the natural gas spike is in the evening -- natural gas + solar need to join forces to meet peak evening demand.